saulpierotti/markdown_notebook/MP.md

 	* HKY85 is like the KM but it accounts for different nucleotide frequencies
 	* TN models purine transition, pyrimidine transition and  general transversion (5 parameters), plus different nucleotide frequencies
 	* The general time reversible model (GTR) specifies all the parameters (8 parameters)
-* More parameters are not always better, I risk to do overparametrization (!)
+* More parameters are not always better, I risk to do overparametrization!
 	* This is true when the exact value for the parameters is unknown
 * The strenght of a phylogenetic signal decrease with time since it is more probable to have multiple substitutions
 	* The plot of observed mutation with respect to distance tends to saturate